wp-plugins/form-maker/readme.txt

 *   Possibility to choose whether to save the data to database or just have the information emailed to the Administrator.
 *   Possibility to insert separate Country select list for the custom fields rather than address.
 *   Conditional fields, which can be used for hiding/displaying a list of questions based on the selection of specific answers.
-*   Option of displaying form pages using tabs
+*   Option of displaying form pages using tabs or percentage.

 Upgrade to [WordPress Form Maker Pro](http://web-dorado.com/products/wordpress-form.html) to add features: